aravindparappil46/codenames-helper/README.md

 - Make sure to quote the ```<space separated words>``` or else they will be considered as separate command line arguments
 - Returns top occurrences of words which match the target word semantically

-## Getting a common word based on list of words
+## Getting generic word based on a list of words - for Spy Masters
 - ```python3 findCommonWord.py <space separated words>```
 - Finds all hypernyms of the list of words provided as cmd-line argument (Quote it!)